google/transit/gtfs/best-practices/best-practices.md

 ### Objectives

-The objectives of maintaining GTFS Best Practices is to:
+The objectives of these GTFS Best Practices are:

 * Support greater interoperability of transit data
 * Improve end-user customer experience in public transportation apps